 '''

-$ conan install . -s MyPkg:compiler=gcc -s compiler=clang ..
+$ conan install . -s mypkg:compiler=gcc -s compiler=clang ..

 '''

-This will use qcc for MyPkg and clang for the rest of the dependencies (extremely rare case).
+This will use gcc for "mypkg" and clang for the rest of the dependencies (extremely rare case).

 There are situations whereby many packages use the same option, thereby allowing you to set its value once using patterns, like: